Libera-Chat/libera-chat.github.io/about.md

 and community registration, coordinating with projects and communities, and managing our social media.

-The Projects and community team comprises: edk, Fuchs, glguy, kline, mquin, nhandler, Swant, and Unit193.
+The Projects and community team comprises: bakerst, edk, Freso, Fuchs, glguy, jess, jose, kline, mniip, mquin, nicole, njan, nhandler, Swant, tomaw, and Unit193.

 ## Engineering team